auth0/docs/articles/custom-domains/troubleshoot-custom-domains.md

 * A tool like [Mxtoolbox](https://mxtoolbox.com/CNAMELookup.aspx) or [Google](https://dns.google.com)
 * The `dig` command in your terminal

-Please remember that it can take up to 48 hours for the DNS to be propagated.
+It can take up to 48 hours for the DNS to be propagated.

-## CNAME flattening
+## Cloudflare CNAME Flattening

-Cloudflare has a service called CNAME Flattening.
-During the verification process, turn off the CNAME flattening process until the domain verification steps are complete to prevent IP address confusion.
+CNAME Flattening affects the Auth0 verification and certificate renewal processes due to the way it handles DNS records.
+We recommend turning off CNAME Flattening unless it's strictly necessary, according to the [Cloudflare documentation](https://support.cloudflare.com/hc/en-us/articles/200169056-Understand-and-configure-CNAME-Flattening).

 ## "You should not be hitting this endpoint"
 If you see this error when configuring a custom domain, you must perform [additional configuration](/custom-domains/additional-configuration), which varies depending on your setup.